xuanxuanx-98/CompMod_2324_BN-AP/README.md

 Project work for seminar Computational Modeling's BN and AP requirements.

+BN Project: This project aims to examine multi-functional spaCy language models' performance on named entity recognition (NER) tasks, when the texts are code-mixed.

 ## Repository Structure

 - ``/data``: instructions on how to get the dataset used in the experiment